Triplax aenea

 Triplax aenea is a species of beetle of the Erotylidae family.
 This species is found in Europe.

 Adults reach a length of about 6 mm.
 The elytra are greenish, but head, pronotum and legs are orange.

+Triplax bicolor

+A specimen of T. aenea dirtied by grease was described by Thomas Marsham in 1802 as a supposed new species Silpha bicolor, later placed in Triplax, and ultimately recognized as what it was and synonymized with T. aenea.
+However, the name "Triplax bicolor" has also erroneously been applied to some other members of the genus: